Liberty Protection Safeguards (LPS)

 - Deprivations of liberty have to be authorised in advance by the ‘responsible body’.

 - For NHS hospitals, the responsible body will be the ‘hospital manager’.

 - For arrangements under Continuing Health Care outside of a hospital, the ‘responsible body’ will be their local CCG (or Health Board in Wales).

 - In all other cases – such as in care homes, supported living schemes etc. (including for self-funders), and private hospitals, the responsible body will be the local authority.

 - For the responsible body to authorise any deprivation of liberty, it needs to be clear that:

 - The person lacks the capacity to consent to the care arrangements

 - In order to determine this, the responsible body must consult with the person and others, to understand what the person’s wishes and feelings about the arrangements are.

 - An individual from the responsible body, but not someone directly involved in the care and support of the person subject to the care arrangements, must conclude if the arrangements meet the three criteria above (lack of capacity; mental disorder; necessity and proportionality).

 - Where it is clear, or reasonably suspected, that the person objects to the care arrangements, then a more thorough review of the case must be carried out by an Approved Mental Capacity Professional.

-- Where there is a potential deprivation of liberty in a care home, the Act allows care home managers – if the local authority felt it was appropriate - lead on the assessments of capacity, and the judgment of necessity and proportionality, and pass their findings to the local authority as the responsible body.
+- Where there is a potential deprivation of liberty in a care home, the Act originally allowed for care home managers – if the local authority felt it was appropriate – to lead on the assessments of capacity, and the judgment of necessity and proportionality, and pass their findings to the local authority as the responsible body.
 This aspect of the Act has generated some negative comment, with people feeling that it might lead to insufficient independent scrutiny of the proposed care arrangements.
+In light of this, the government has confirmed that this provision will now not be implemented when the new system comes into effect in April 2022.
+It will instead be kept under review.